siposp/pikater-vaadin/Home.md

 [[_TOC_]]

-This project extends the [Pikater](https://github.com/peskk3am/pikater4) project with multi-user support, web based GUI and distributed infrastructure to allow simultaneous computation of many individual tasks.
+This project extends the [pikater-core](https://github.com/sbalcar/pikater) project with multi-user support, web based GUI and distributed infrastructure to allow simultaneous computation of many individual tasks.

 As such, this application consists of 3 main parts:

-1. **Core system**
+1. **Pikater-core**
-The original pikater project.
 Although it has been rewritten to support the extension, it still works as a standalone unit.
 2. **Database framework**
 3. **Web application extension**